txt/sin21/docs/abduct.md

 <img src="https://www.researchgate.net/profile/Maarten-Kleinhans/publication/48326326/figure/fig1/AS:307400054722561@1450301292381/Fig-A1-The-relation-between-abduction-deduction-and-induction-Several-alternative.png">

-Abduction == "guessing"  and cusses can be  wrong
+Abduction == "guessing"  and guesses can be  wrong

 - Rule1: grass is  wet cause  it rained
 - Rule2: grass is wet cause of the  sprinkler